PabloMosUU/WordOrderBibles/README.md

 2025 Update: this paper has been published in Coling-Rel and, therefore, there is no need to maintain it anonymous anymore.
 However, the link provided in the camera-ready paper is anonymous.
 The published paper can be found [here](https://aclanthology.org/2025.clrel-1.9/).

-The GitHub repository including all branches is [here](https://github.com/PabloMosUU/WordOrderBibles).
+The GitHub repository is WordOrderBibles, owned by PabloMosUU.